technoxx/github_repo_auditor/README.md

 A **production-grade FastAPI backend service** that analyzes public GitHub repositories and generates an **explainable quality score**, detailed findings, and actionable improvement suggestions based on documentation, code quality, security hygiene, testing practices, and repository health.

-Designed as a **real-world backend system**, not a toy project.

----

 ## ✨ Key Features